Beach Education and Conservation of Habitat (BEACH) Program

 Our beaches are under threat from multiple sources, including pollution, overland flow erosion, storm drain outfalls, garbage, sea-level rise, climate-related storm activity and backshore development.

 The Beach Education and Conservation of Habitat (BEACH) Program provides Victoria area residents with opportunities to gain hands-on experience in beach conservation and protection.
-Often delivered during beach cleanup events, our program these threats and supports environmental stewardship through education and citizen science.
+Often delivered during beach cleanup events, our program addresses these threats and supports environmental stewardship through education and citizen science.

 Although many people know their beaches intimately, they don’t always know how a beach was formed and that it is constantly changing.
 Along with education about dynamic beach processes, we teach stewards to identify developing or imminent environmental threats.